DoTerra Distributors’ Drug Claims Violate the Law

 Find more of our coverage on essential oils here.

 10/16/20: The National Advertising Division (NAD), after investigating claims brought to its attention by S.C.
 Johnson & Son, Inc., determines that doTerra did not provide a reasonable basis for claims that its essential oils provide certain health benefits, including specific benefits for mood, emotions and the mind.
 NAD also determines that the evidence in the record was not a good fit for the advertiser’s “Certified Pure Therapeutic Grade” claim.
 NAD recommends that doTerra discontinue the marketing claims at issue.
+After the MLM appealed the decision to the National Advertising Review Board, NARB upheld the ruling and doTerra said it would comply with the decision.

 4/24/20: The FTC sends doTerra a warning letter regarding distributors’ use of social media posts that claim doTerra products can treat or prevent COVID-19 and that misrepresent that consumers who become doTerra distributors are likely to earn substantial income.